 COVID-19 & Food

-The COVID-19 pandemic has unique and wide-ranging implications for the U.S. farm and food sector that are just beginning to be understood.
-So far, it is painfully clear that the federal government is not allocating resources efficiently or appropriately – and that the Trump administration is doing nowhere near enough to protect at-risk communities or provide them with other needed support.
+The COVID-19 pandemic has unique and wide-ranging implications for the U.S. farm and food sector that are still developing.
+But it has become painfully clear that the federal government is not allocating resources efficiently or appropriately – and that the Trump administration is doing nowhere near enough to protect at-risk communities or provide them with other needed support.

-It is more apparent than ever just how essential farmworkers and other food workers are.
+Farmworkers and other food workers are indisputably essential to the healthy functioning of our society and economy, and have continued to work throughout the pandemic to feed the rest of us.
 Unsurprisingly, farmworkers and workers at slaughterhouses and meat processing facilities are falling ill in worrying numbers, though many have no sick leave, no health insurance and little access to adequate health care.
 Yet rather than provide hazard pay, the administration has proposed to lower their wages.

 And even though most of these workers are immigrants and refugees, President Trump continues to build a wall between the U.S. and Mexico and enforce deportations, and is now even proposing to suspend all immigration.

-Small farms and farm businesses, already struggling in a marketplace that rewards consolidation, are eligible for COVID-19 aid via the Small Business Administration and the Department of Agriculture.
-But numerous loopholes, special interest provisions and poorly planned rollouts are likely to enable the largest, richest corporate farm operations to rake in the majority of federal assistance – just as they have for many years.
+Small farms and farm businesses, already struggling in a marketplace that rewards consolidation, may be eligible for COVID-19 aid via the Small Business Administration and the Department of Agriculture.
+But numerous loopholes, special interest provisions and poorly planned rollouts are likely enabling the largest, richest corporate farm operations to rake in the majority of federal assistance – just as they have for many years.

 And because Trump fired the inspector general responsible for overseeing the distribution of trillions of dollars in coronavirus stimulus payouts, there’s little to no accountability for those who game the system.